 MB: What advice would you offer to individuals interested in the lab field?

 Some advice I would have to offer would be remembering you are there for the patient and the patient comes first.
 Be a team player and no matter what department you may be scheduled to work in, always know that you should pitch in to help another co-worker if things start getting rough.
 Again, I can’t stress it enough that as a labbie, your first responsibility is to the patient.
 Communication is a key factor also.
 Do your job to the best of your ability and don’t get caught up in drama.

 MB: How has Fusion helped shape your travel career?

 Fusion has given me multiple opportunities to express the love I have for my job.
 I love what I do and do what I love.
 As I see what Fusion does for their travelers and for the community, it makes me want to give back even more.
 Fusion has taught me to be humble, driven, and positive, not only in the workplace but in my personal life, too.

 MB: What are some fun locations you've traveled to for a travel MLS job?

 I have been traveling for 14 years now and have experienced many wonderful places and met many wonderful people.
 Traveling in California was probably where I had the most fun because I was able to frequent Disneyland—I love me some Mickey Mouse!
 Utah was my most favorite state because of the beauty of the state.
 To quote Dr Seuss, “Oh the places you can go” with your career and Fusion has helped me do this.

 Even though we don’t always see them face-to-face, lab workers play a key role in the healthcare industry.
-At the end of the day, both MLS and MLT professionals have the same goal: to provide exceptional patient care and treatment.
+At the end of the day, both medical lab scientists and medical lab technologists are healthcare professionals have the same goal: to provide exceptional patient care and treatment.